ahmadsayed/cloud-from-scratch/README.md

 In Addition to standard Object, Kubernetes provide a good expandability with the custom resource definition make you able to create your own Resources the concepts extended by later with adopting the Operator Patterns.

 ### Kubevirt when Kubernetes meets LibVirt.
-Let us put everything together, CNI, CSI , CRD, which can be used to define and create a compelete Virtual Machine not only Containers, or customized light weight VM, It is full blown VM and can be created, managed by Kubernetes as well as all Networking, Storage, provided by the Kubernetes API.
+Let us put everything together, CNI, CSI , CRD, which can be used to define and create a compelete Virtual Machine not only Containers, or customized light weight VM, It is full VM and can be created, managed by Kubernetes as well as all Networking, Storage, provided by the Kubernetes API.

 With that we have a compelete Solution that will provide the following IaaS (Virtual Machine, Storage, Networking), PaaS (Kubernetes Operators)